Rev. Michael John Cusick, M.A., L.P.C.

 Founder & President

-Michael John Cusick is an ordained minister, spiritual director, and Licensed Professional Counselor who has experienced the restoring touch of God in a deeply broken life and marriage.
-Having served in ministry for over thirty years–including youth and college ministry, Michael’s passion is to connect life’s broken realities with the reality of the gospel.
+Michael is a licensed professional counselor, spiritual director, speaker and author of two books including Surfing for God: Discovering the Divine Desire Beneath Sexual Struggle and Somebody’s Daughter: An Experiential Guide.
+Having experienced the restoring touch of God in a deeply broken life and marriage, Michael’s passion is to connect life’s broken realities with the reality of the gospel.

-In addition to leading retreats and equipping Christian organizations around the world, Michael currently serves as an adjunct professor at Denver Seminary.
+In addition to leading Restoring the Soul and equipping Christian organizations around the world, Michael currently serves as an adjunct professor at Denver Seminary.
 He holds an MA in Biblical Counseling from Colorado Christian University and an MA from the College of Education at the University of Denver.
-Michael lives with his wife Julianne, and two children, in Littleton, Colorado where he enjoys the Rocky Mountains, and a host of other outdoor activities with friends and family.
+Michael lives with his wife Julianne and two children, in Littleton, Colorado where he enjoys the Rocky Mountains and a host of other outdoor activities with friends and family.

 Julianne Cusick, M.S.
 (Candidate)

 Julianne Cusick is a licensed minister and registered counselor whose passion is to fight for the hearts of women silenced by shame and fear related to their husbands sexual brokenness.
-Currently a candidate for the Master of Science in Psychology at Grand Canyon University, Julianne thrives on personal and professional growth.
+Julianne is a candidate for a Masters in Marriage and Family Therapy at Argosy University.
+She thrives on personal and professional growth.

-A dynamic and engaging communicator, Julianne speaks to Christian organizations, women’s groups, and retreats, all from the voice and hope of her own story of healing and redemption.
-Julianne is the mother of two active grade school children.
-She enjoys gardening, the outdoors, and spending time with friends.
+A dynamic and engaging communicator, Julianne speaks to Christian organizations, women’s groups and at retreats, all from the voice and hope of her own story of healing and redemption.
+She is the mother of two active teen agers and enjoys gardening, the outdoors and spending time with friends.

 Julianne meets with women for individual counseling sessions and also partners with Michael during soul care intensives.